brandendupont-mcw/second-cms/src/documentation-pages/sentencing.md

 <br>

+**Public Defender Qualification**: In Colorado, incarcerated defendants are automatically appointed a public defender for as long as they remain in custody.
+Out-of-custody defendants must apply and meet federal indigence requirements to qualify for a public defender.
+Therefore, there is the potential for public defenders to be representing individuals accused of more serious crimes.

 **[Add any reflections on trends, current value, and/or planned activities on the above PPI;** *for e.g. We would like to see a reduction in incarceration differences by socioeconomic status.**\*]**

 <br>